 - your breath smells “fruity”

-Pregnant women should test each morning before breakfast and any time the blood glucose reading goes above 250.
+Pregnant women may be told to test each morning before breakfast and/or any time the blood glucose reading goes above 200.

 If you experience one or more of these conditions, check your ketone level.
 Call your doctor if symptoms persist, your ketone levels are above average or high, or you begin having additional problems.

 Ketones build up in the blood and urine as fats and are broken down for energy.
 In high levels, ketones can be very dangerous and even poisonous.
-This serious condition is known as ketoacidosis, and if left untreated, can lead to diabetic coma or even death.
-The symptoms of ketoacidosis can be confused with others (such as the flu or a stomach virus), which is why a blood test may be more definitive than a urine test in determining if your symptoms are the result of ketoacidosis or another condition.
+This serious condition is known as ketoacidosis and, if left untreated, can lead to diabetic coma or even death.
+The symptoms of ketoacidosis can be confused with others (such as the flu or a stomach virus), so be sure to talk to your doctor about a plan for when to test for ketones.